pkp/pkp-docs/using-paypal-for-ojs-and-ocs/en/README.md

 ## PayPal alternatives
 The only payment tool that OJS currently has a plugin for is PayPal.
 If you are not able to use PayPal and would like to use a different tool to accept payments, we recommend writing a plugin for the other payment tool.
 The PayPal plugin uses the [Omnipay library](https://omnipay.thephpleague.com/), which provides support for a lot of different payment tools.
 A developer should be able to copy the PayPal plugin and adapt it to a different payment tool.

+## Contributors

+Patricia Mangahis

+## Copyright

+Simon Fraser University holds the copyright for work produced by the Public Knowledge Project and has placed its documentation under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).